MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 ## Cross Tenant Connection Identities

-In the Power Platform Admin View app you can see where we highlight cross tenant connection identities.
+In the Power Platform Admin View app, you can see where we highlight cross tenant connection identities.
 How do we configure what is considered cross tenant?
     ![Find cross tenant connections.](media/coe-cross-tenant-connectoin-reference.png "Find cross tenant connections")

 ### How to configure what is a local connection identity

-By default only the host domain of the identity running the inventory flows will be considered a local identity.
+By default, only the host domain of the identity running the inventory flows will be considered a local identity.
 To configure this you can use  the **Host Domains** environment variable.
 Enter any hosts you which to add to this environment variable as a comma separated string.
     ![Configure cross tenant connections.](media/coe-cross-tenant-connectoin-reference2.png "Configure cross tenant connections")